 Store in the fridge for up to 3 days.

 Absolutely.
-This is a quick, simple recipe that you can batch cook and freeze for up to four months.
+This is a quick, simple recipe you can batch-cook and freeze for up to 4 months.
 Defrost in the fridge overnight.

 Experiment with different herbs.
-Of course the taste will be different - go with what you like.
+Of course, the taste will be different - go with what you like.
 Perhaps Coriander seeds, Dill seeds or Caraway seeds.
-Use the same quantities as the Fennel seeds and add to the sheet pan in the same way as the Fennel seeds.
+Use the same quantities as the Fennel seeds and add them to the sheet pan in the same way.

-I like to blend the soup to a point where it has a some texture.
-Not silky smooth, but slight chunky.
+I like to blend the soup until it has some texture.
+Not silky smooth, but slightly chunky.
 It feels more rustic and hearty.

 📖 Recipe